Spontaneous Deliberation;

-Spontaneous Deliberation; Three Sets of Works on Paper in Red, Green and Blue
+Three Sets of Works in Red, Green & Blue

-These works explore the space between representation and abstraction.
-Each painting is based on a photograph of a reflection — where surfaces, objects, and viewpoints converge — or an object.
-Ordinary elements are repurposed compositionally, creating a new, flattened reality.
+These paintings explore the space between representation and abstraction.
+Each work begins with a photograph of a window reflection, where surfaces, objects, and viewpoints overlap.

 (in)significant, Flashe, pen and pencil on wood panel, 19-7/8" x 19-7/8" x 1-3/4" depth, 2018